Mindera/skeletoid/README.md

    Analytics.trackPageHit(activity, screenName, screenClassOverride, analyticsPayload);
    ```

+### Performance Rx Operators
+Have your own implementation of performance tracking using `PerformanceObservableOperator` and `PerformanceSingleOperator`.
+Create your tracker by implementing `PerformanceTracker` interface.

 ### Usage

 The plugin is available in [JitPack](https://jitpack.io/).
 Just add the following to your buildscript dependencies: